eunbaejeon/louisjeon/README.md

-# NLP researcher with interest in recent NLP advances and technologies.
+# Hi!
+I'm an NLP researcher with interest in recent NLP advances and technologies.
 - Agentic AI
 - Improving transformer architecture
 - Efficient training at scale